Nakhon Pathom province: Health

 Nakhon Pathom's main hospital is Nakhon Pathom Hospital, operated by the Ministry of Public Health.

 Symbols

 The provincial seal shows Phra Pathommachedi.
-It is in the center of the city of Nakhon Pathom, and has been an important Buddhist center since the 6th century.
+It is in the centre of the city of Nakhon Pathom, and has been an important Buddhist centre since the 6th century.
 The current building was created by King Mongkut in 1860.
 On the pagoda a royal crown is depicted, the symbol for King Mongkut's work on reconstructing the pagoda.

 The provincial flag is blue with the yellow provincial seal in the middle of the flag.

 The provincial tree Diospyros decandra (known as "chan" in Thai).
 The provincial aquatic life is the giant river prawn (Macrobrachium rosenbergii) (known as "kung mae-nam" or "kung kam-kram" in Thai).

 The provincial slogan is "sweet pomelos, delicious rice, beautiful young ladies".